 Male hypogonadism is a deficiency of testosterone in men.
-About 5 percent to 6 percent of men experience male hypogonadism, and the condition becomes more common as a man ages.
+About 5 percent to 6 percent of men experience low testosterone, and the condition becomes more common as a man ages.

 Hypogonadism may be congenital or may be acquired as the result of aging, disease, drugs or other factors.
 Symptoms include low sperm count, decreased libido, erectile dysfunction, fatigue, sleep disturbances and depression.